- Career & Technical Education homepage

 - Save a year in school (savings in tuition and fees)

-- Reduce the number of additional hours you need to complete your master’s by using 12 hours of undergraduate coursework to count for your graduate coursework
+- Reduce the number of additional hours you need to complete your master’s by using 12 hours of undergraduate coursework to count toward your graduate coursework

 - Complete graduate coursework as an undergraduate (reduced tuition and different financial aid options)